fxpar/Simple-voc-quiz/README.md

 **just paste from a table**
 1. Simply paste vocabulary from a spreadsheet (Excel, LibreOffice, Number, Google Sheet...)
-1. Click the update butonn
+1. Click the update buton
 1. That's it 😉

 **needs just a browser**